 How to make the sweet shortcrust pastry case

-Start by rubbing the butter into the flour (80g butter and 160g flour) until it resembles breadcrumbs.
+Start by rubbing the butter into the flour until it resembles breadcrumbs.
 This can either be done by hand or in a food processor.

 Roll out and line a 20cm diameter flan dish (ideally a non-stick loose bottomed dish) and place in the fridge until ready to use.
 The pastry case can be made ahead of the remainder of the frangipane.
 It can be covered with cling film and stored in the fridge for a day, or can be frozen.